TS Queen Mary

 MORE CLYDE TURBINE STEAMERS ..............

-tramway photographer and promotes paddle steamers through the paddlesteamers.info website
+Gordon Stewart is (amongst other interests) a paddle steamer enthusiast and promotes paddle steamers through the paddlesteamers.info website

 Gordon Stewart can be contacted on this link